Muscles Worked in Front Squats

 - With control, stop and reverse the movement, extending your hips and legs again.

-- Breathe out on the way up, or exchange air in the top position.
+- Exhale on the way up or exchange air in the top position.

 - Breathe in and repeat for reps.